Peace of Mind: Raising Serotonin Levels

 Milk is another beverage that can help you relax, the reason behind taking it at bed-time.

-If you need a quick calming effect, reach out for a glass of warm milk.
+If you need a quick calming effect, reach out for a glass of warm milk (hormone free and organic, of course!)
 Warm milk is known to contain tryptophan –a compound which helps in the production of serotonin (around 43%).

 Serotonin is known to induce a feeling of pleasure along with helping in sleep.
 You can always take in cold milk during the day to avoid drowsiness for cold milk is still rich in calcium which also induces calmness.